Chase Cook, Acting Director, Office of Communications, 410-767-3536

 MDH encourages using the following tips to help cope with hot weather:

 While anyone can be a victim of heat-related illness, the highest risk groups include people under age 5 or over age 65, people with chronic illnesses, people taking certain medications, and those who are exercising or working outdoors.
+During the 2022 extreme heat season, Maryland had 5 heat-related deaths.

 Individuals in need of cooling centers are encouraged to reach out to their local health department or call 2-1-1 and provide their county location and ZIP code to get information about cooling center locations, hours of operation and available accommodations.